History of U.S. foreign policy, 1861–1897: Hawaii

-In December 1874, Grant held a state dinner at the White House for the King of Hawaii, Kalākaua, who was seeking the importation of Hawaiian sugar duty-free to the United States.
+In December 1874, Grant held a state dinner at the White House for the King of Hawaii, Kalākaua, who was seeking the export of Hawaiian sugar duty-free to the United States.
 Grant and Fish were able to produce a successful free trade treaty in 1875 with the Hawaiian Kingdom, incorporating the Pacific islands' sugar industry into the United States' economy sphere.

-After taking office, President Harrison sought to annex the country, which held a strategic position in the Pacific Ocean, and hosted a growing sugar business controlled by American settlers.
+President Harrison sought to annex the kingdom, which held a strategic position in the Pacific Ocean, and hosted a growing sugar business controlled by American settlers.
 Following a coup d'état against Queen Liliuokalani, the new government of Hawaii led by Sanford Dole petitioned for annexation by the United States.
 Harrison was interested in expanding American influence in Hawaii and in establishing a naval base at Pearl Harbor, but had not previously expressed an opinion on annexing the islands.
-The United States consul in Hawaii recognized the new Hawaiian government on February 1, 1893 and forwarded their proposal of annexation to Washington.
+The United States consul in Hawaii recognized the new Hawaiian government on February 1, 1893, and forwarded their proposal of annexation to Washington.
 With just one month left before leaving office, the administration signed the annexation treaty on February 14 and submitted it to the Senate the next day.
 The Senate failed to act, and President Cleveland withdrew the treaty shortly after taking office later that year.

 In the intervening four years, Honolulu businessmen of European and American ancestry had denounced Queen Liliuokalani as a tyrant who rejected constitutional government.
 In early 1893, they overthrew her, set up a republican government under Sanford B. Dole, and sought to join the United States.
 The Harrison administration had quickly agreed with representatives of the new government on a treaty of annexation and submitted it to the Senate for approval.
 Five days after taking office on March 9, 1893, Cleveland withdrew the treaty from the Senate.
 His biographer Alyn Brodsky argues it was a deeply personal opposition on Cleveland's part to what he saw as an immoral action against a little kingdom: